 The CFS dialog box opens.
 Type the Hostname and Port of your existing CFS.
-Then, click Next and go to Step 17.
+Click Next and go to step 17.

 13. Choose an installation folder for the Connector Framework Server and then click Next.

 The Installation name dialog box opens.